 The Yuck Show is an energetic science assembly program based in Houston, Texas and available to schools across the US.
 The show is available as four different concepts this school year, a Yuck Science Zoom live stream or prerecorded video, a Family Science Night variation of the Zoom show with experiments the students do from home along with the show, or when appropriate, our student-favorite Yuck Game Show live science assembly.

 Yuck has been an exciting experience for me and for the tens of thousands of audience members who enjoy it each year, and I know it would be a great success at your school in any format you choose.
 Please scroll below to learn about the shows.
-Also, full pricing information is at the bottom of the page.
+Also, pricing information is directly below.

 Additional Zoom Show (same day, for the same school)

 Video Show booked with Zoom show (for same school)

 The live stream can be 45-60 minutes, depending on your school’s preference.
 The longer the time, the more we can discuss and the more I can interact with the students, but any length will be exciting.
 The live stream allows the most direct interaction with your students.

 Production value was a big emphasis in developing this show.
 Multiple camera angles, large lens cameras, a lighting kit, and a mix of microphones are used.
 Also, the set was purpose-built with the material presented in mind.
 Each detail was carefully considered to maintain the standard of quality you may be familiar with from my stage show.

 This is the number one question I get, and it is one I spent a lot of focus on, given that student interaction has been a hallmark of every show we’ve ever developed.
 Ultimately, it depends on the group size.
 With under 98 screens, I can see them all at one time and address them by their screen names, and the show can be conversational and somewhat led by the students interests.
 Recently, I showed my dinosaur fossils to a group interested in paleontology and when asked how to make slime, I pulled the ingredients off my shelf to make a batch with them.